Zhalo6/MyGreatestFear/My Greatest Fear.md

 ![Seal](https://files.worldwildlife.org/wwfcmsprod/images/HERO_harbor_seal_on_ice/hero_small/41yzw17euy_Harbor_Seal_on_Ice_close_0357_6_11_07.jpg)

-_You wouldn't want this guyt to die would you?_
+_You wouldn't want this guy to die would you?_

 **NO**,
 * You